 What I will bark at is the “Magnetic Oak Barrel Aging” device I discovered while perusing their website.
 This is also the reason I will not return the Twitter follow to Art of Brewing.
 I will not associate with any company that I find is either deliberately or inadvertently deceiving the public.

-These are modern snake oil salesmen!
-It’s nothing more than marketing quackery to make a buck.
 Their advertisement claims, “Just pouring wine through the magnetic field of the barrel makes the wine smoother, like it’s been aged…” and, “…as you pour, the magnetic field aligns the molecules and attracts oxygen.”

 NOTICE: There is not a shred of scientific evidence to support these claims, and testing that has been done clearly shows that these products don’t work.
-The results are nothing more than you would expect with chance.

 If retailers like Art of Brewing really believe this nonsense then they are fooling themselves, and should spend some time examining the validity of claims made by the product manufacturer and sales associate, before promoting it to, and misleading their visitors.